Cardiac Glycoside Plant Poisoning Treatment & Management

 Cardiac arrest

-A Cochrane review on antidotes for acute cardiac glycoside poisoning that specifically looked at yellow oleander suggests that some evidence supports multiple-dose activated charcoal (MDAC) and anti-digoxin Fab antitoxin.[6]
-Pharmokinetic differences between individual cardiac glycosides may limit treatment options that proved effective for yellow oleander.
-The authors conclude that considering the cost limits in developing countries where most poisonings take place, more research is required to develop cheap antidotes that may be effective.
+A Cochrane review on antidotes for acute cardiac glycoside poisoning that specifically looked at yellow oleander suggests that some evidence supports multiple-dose activated charcoal (MDAC) and antidigoxin Fab fragments, but notes that these may not be effective in toxicity caused by other plant cardiac glycosides.
+[7] The authors conclude that considering the cost limits in developing countries, where most poisonings take place, research to develop less expensive antidotes is needed.

 Previous